rvalles/optromloader/README.md

   * pad to floppy size.

 ## Caveats
-* ROM size cannot be over 64KB (one 8086 segment).
-* Option ROMs that make assumptions about their base address may not work.
+* Option ROMs that make assumptions about their base address may not work if loaded into a different address.
-* Hardcoded to use the first floppy drive.

 ## Author
 Roc Vallès Domènech